ekwachie/inna/README.md

 # INNA

 INNA: A PHP minimal framework which allows you to control every bit of it.
+Special thanks to our Payperlez Team working on this.

 ![Screenshot][def]